Asynchronous Exclusive Selection: Bounded Selection

+We design an algorithm \textsc{Square-Rename}$(k)$, where a range $N$ is unspecified.
+The algorithm assigns new names with $2k-1$ as a range of new names.

-We use algorithm \textsc{PolyLog-Rename} together with algorithms \textsc{AF} and \textsc{MA} to obtain a new algorithm called \textsc{Efficient-Rename}$(k)$, which is $k$-renaming with $2k-1$ as a bound on new names for any $k$ and $N$.
-It is specified as follows.
+The algorithm refers to three other algorithms, some for the case when both parameters $k$ and $N$ are known.
+Let \textsc{MA}$(k)$ be an adaptive algorithm given by Moir and Anderson~\cite{MoirA95}, which is $k$-renaming with $M=\cO(k^2)$ as a bound on new names.
+It operates in $\cO(k)$ local steps and uses $\cO(k^2)$ auxiliary registers.
+Let \textsc{AF}$(k,N)$ be the algorithm of Attiya and Fouren~\cite{AttiyaF01}, which is $(k,N)$-renaming with $2k-1$ as a bound on new names.
+It operates in $\cO(N)$ local steps and uses $\cO(N^2)$ auxiliary registers.
+We use algorithm \textsc{Compact-Rename} together with algorithms \textsc{AF} and \textsc{MA} to obtain a new algorithm called \textsc{Square-Rename}$(k)$, which is $k$-renaming with $2k-1$ as a bound on new names, for any $k$ and $N$.

-We first run algorithm \textsc{MA}$(k)$, and then we proceed by running \textsc{PolyLog-Rename}$(k,k^2)$ and next \textsc{AF}$(k,M')$, where $M'=\cO(k)$ is the range of new names obtained after executing \textsc{PolyLog-Rename}$(k,k^2)$, see Theorem~\ref{thm:polylog-rename}.
-Processes start an execution of \textsc{PolyLog-Rename}$(k,k^2)$ with names obtained in the execution of \textsc{MA}$(k)$, and an execution of \textsc{AF}$(k,M')$ with names obtained in \textsc{PolyLog-Rename}$(k,k^2)$.
-The sets of registers used in all three parts are to be disjoint.
-The final new names come from an execution of \textsc{AF}$(k,M')$.
+Algorithm \textsc{Square-Rename}$(k)$ is structured into three parts.
+The sets of registers used in all three parts are disjoint.
+First run algorithm \textsc{MA}$(k)$ to rename, with $C k^2$ as a bound on new names, for some $C>0$.
+Continue by invoking \textsc{Compact-Rename}$(k,Ck^2)$ to rename again, with $2^{15} k$ as a range of new names, by Theorem~\ref{thm:compact-rename}.
+The processes execute \textsc{Compact-Rename}$(k,Ck^2)$ with the names obtained in the preceding execution of \textsc{MA}$(k)$ treated as original names.
+Finally, execute \textsc{AF}$(k, 2^{15} k)$ to rename one more time.
+The processes execute \textsc{AF}$(k,2^{15}k)$ with names obtained in \textsc{Compact-Rename}$(k,Ck^2)$ treated as original names.
+The final new names are as assigned by \textsc{AF}$(k,2^{15} k)$.

-\begin{theorem} Algorithm \textsc{Efficient-Rename}$(k)$ is $k$-renaming with $2k-1$ as a bound on new names.
+\begin{theorem} Algorithm \textsc{Square-Rename}$(k)$ is $k$-renaming with $2k-1$ as a bound on new names.
 It operates in~$\cO(k)$ local steps and uses $\cO(k^2)$ auxiliary registers. \end{theorem}

-\begin{proof} Correctness follows from the fact that an execution of any of the three renaming algorithms correctly handles new names as yielded by a preceding execution, in its whole range.
-The range of names is reduced first to $k^2$ by algorithm~\textsc{MA}, next to $M'=\cO(k)$ by algorithm~\textsc{PolyLog-Rename}, by Theorem~\ref{thm:polylog-rename}, and finally to $2k-1$ by algorithm~\textsc{AF}.
-Here, similarly as in the description of \textsc{Efficient-Rename}$(k)$, the number $M'=\cO(k)$ stands for a range of new names obtained in the execution of \textsc{PolyLog-Rename}$(k,k^2)$.
-It follows from Theorem~\ref{thm:polylog-rename}, from the properties of \textsc{MA} algorithm in~\cite{MoirA95}, and by the properties of \textsc{AF} algorithm given in~\cite{AttiyaF01}, that the local step complexity of algorithm \textsc{Efficient-Rename}$(k)$ is $\cO(k+\log^2 k\log\log k +M')=\cO(k)$.
-The number of needed registers is at most